 This course is designed to prepare new recruits for a life at sea.
-Working on a ship can be hazardous occupation for the uninitiated.
+Working on a ship can be hazardous for the uninitiated.
 This course will give new seafarers an insight into the various elements of a ship and working procedures on board so that they adjust to the shipboard environment, and are better prepared to cope with any unforeseen circumstances.
 To that extent this course is planned to make their transition from a shore to a sea career smooth and give some knowledge of ship’s working before actually stepping on board.
 Successful completion of this 4-hour Personal Safety & Social Responsibilities course will satisfy the Personal Safety & Social Responsibilities training requirements of 46 CFR 10.205(l)(4) and Section A-VI/1 and Table A-VI/1-4 of the STCW Code.